 2. The nurse is the coordinator of therapies and interventions that meet the specific needs of individual children.

-3. During treatment session, the nurse’s main goal is to provide safety.
+3. During the treatment session, the nurse’s main goal is to provide safety.
 The nurse must ensure that unnecessary things that may harm the child are removed from the area.
-It is also important to let the other staff members know of the child’s special need.
+It is also important to let the other staff members know of the child’s special needs.

 4. Apply appropriate behavioral strategies are implemented.
 One example is the applied behavioral analysis (ABA).
 This program uses a one-on-one teaching approach that reinforces the practice of various skills.
 The goal is to get the child close to normal developmental functioning.